Amarok24/TXP-XML-Parser/README.md

 ### A fast and tiny XML parser.

-This is a back-end project (command line), currently made to work with Deno runtime (https://deno.land/) but can be easily ported to NodeJS.
+This is a back-end project (command line).

+Class "TextFileReader" makes use of Deno runtime (https://deno.land/) but could be easily rewritten to use NodeJS - using `fs.readFileSync`, see [here](https://nodejs.dev/learn/reading-files-with-nodejs).
+However headers of all .ts files would need small modifications too because NodeJS uses another module system than ES6 (Deno's module system is compatible with ES6).

 To see an interactive example just run `./run.sh`.